spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/responsive-images/getting-started-with-responsive-images.md

 title: Getting started with responsive images
 ---

 Websites are viewed on various devices with widely differing screen sizes and connection speeds.
-When serving images it's best not to use the same images for all devices.
+When serving images it's best not to use the same image for all devices.
 A large image might be fine on a desktop computer with a fast internet connection, but on a small mobile device with limited bandwith, the download might take a long time.

 The medialibrary has support for generating the necessary files and html markup for responsive images.
 In addition the medialibrary also has support for progressive image loading.